dubiacc/docs/en/hesse/conciliar-religion-1.md

 Transcript of a talk given by Fr.
 Hesse: "The New Conciliar Religion - Part 1"

-# Fr.
-Hesse: The New Conciliar Religion - Part 1
+# The New Conciliar Religion - Part 1

 Fr.
 Hesse shows that Vatican II lacks legitimacy as an ecumenical council due to its unprecedented lack of dogmatic intent and analyzes specific heresies throughout